-Hard drives are a key component in modern computers.
+Hard drives are key components in modern computers.
 It’s normal to purchase a new one every few years, either to replace an old hard drive or to use as an additional hard drive.
 But with so many choices out there, which one is best for you?
 Which one should you buy?

-Hard Disk Drive vs. Solid State Drive
+1. Hard Disk Drive vs. Solid State Drive

 The absolute first decision to make as far as data storage is concerned is whether or not you want a solid state drive (SSD).
 While an SSD fulfills the same function as a traditional hard disk drive (HDD), it has its own set of pros and cons.

-What’s the bottom line?
-If price is a big concern, go with a traditional HDD.
-Or if you’re buying the drive mainly as a backup drive, go with a traditional HDD.
-And as far as HDDs are concerned, you can’t go wrong with the WD Blue 1 TB HDD.
+If money is a big concern, go with a traditional HDD.
+If you’re buying the drive mainly as a backup drive, go with a traditional HDD.
+And as far as HDDs go, you can’t go wrong with the WD Blue 1TB HDD.

-But if the drive is going to run an operating system or hold a lot of frequently-accessed files and programs, especially video games, then go with an SSD instead.
-And as far as SSDs are concerned, you can’t go wrong with the Samsung 850 EVO 500 GB SSD which performs well and lasts a long time.
+But if the drive is going to run an operating system or hold a lot of frequently accessed files and programs, especially video games, then go with an SSD instead.
+And as far as SSDs go, you can’t go wrong with the Samsung 850 EVO 500GB SSD, which performs well and lasts a long time.

 Data drives come in two form factors: the 3.5-inch drive and the 2.5-inch drive.

-Specifications and Performance
+3. Hard Drive Specifications and Performance

 Now that you know what kind of drive to buy, it’s time to find the best one that fits your needs.
-Here’s what you need to consider.
+Here’s what you need to consider:

 Transfer speeds.
 The performance of a consumer-level HDD is determined by many factors, but revolutions per minute (RPMs) is an important one.
 Higher RPMs means faster transferring of data to and from the drive.

-Also, ignore the drive’s SATA speed.
+You can ignore the drive’s SATA speed.
 For example, a modern drive might be listed as 3.0GB/s and 7200RPM.
 That first value is the SATA speed, which describes the theoretical maximum speed of a SATA connection.
-No HDD can transfer data at speeds of 3.0 GB/s, but a 7200 RPM drive will always be faster than a 5400 RPM drive.
+No HDD can transfer data at that kind of speed.
+However, a 7200RPM drive will always be faster than a 5400RPM drive.

 Cache space.
 When a hard disk needs to transfer data from one section of the drive to another, it utilizes a special area of embedded memory called the cache or buffer.

-Larger cache will enable the data to be transferred faster (because more information can be stored at one time).
-Modern HDDs can have cache sizes ranging from 8 MB to 128 MB.
+A larger cache enables the data to transfer faster because more information can be stored at one time.
+Modern HDDs can have cache sizes ranging from 8MB to 256MB.

 Access times.
 Traditional HDDs have a couple of other factors that impact performance, such as the time it takes for the reader to position itself to read data from or write data to the drive.

-While it’s true that two 7200 RPM drives could have differing performances — e.g. one of them might be slower at repositioning the reader — there’s no standard way to compare access times.
-Plus, most hard drives perform at similar levels these days, so I wouldn’t worry too much about this particular detail.
+While it’s true that two 7200RPM drives could perform differently (e.g. one of them might be slower at repositioning the reader), there’s no standard way to compare access times.
+Plus, most hard drives perform at similar levels these days, so don’t worry too much about this particular detail.

 For SSDs, you’ll want to look for sequential read and write speeds (also called sustained read and write speeds).
 As long as those speeds are within the SATA connector’s max speed, which they most likely will be, you should be fine.